Qixin-HE/school-system-nextjs/README.md

 //
 Features:
 Course information display:
-- Display all course in a Grid
+- Display all course in an antd List

 Work Items:
 All course display: